◷ Reading Time: 8 minutes

 Introduction

-Once a workflow is created, you can upload it to the server and test in Workbench.
-The following steps will show how to successfully deploy and test a workflow in workbench.
+Once a workflow is modeled in FlexRule Designer or FlexRule Decision Studio, you can directly deploy it as a service to the FlexRule Open and test run via Workbench.
+The following steps will show how to successfully deploy a workflow as a service and test it in Workbench.

 Build and Upload a Workflow

-• The uploaded workflows can be seen under Execution Server > Workflows.
+- The deployed workflows can be seen under

 Provide Permissions to the Role to Run Workflows